Skip to main content

 Objectives:

-1. The residents will be provided with 4 hours of development time each week.
+1. The residents will be provided with 4 hours each week to engage in scholarly activities.

-2. The residents will attend the weekly Pediatrics and Vision Therapy Department Journal Club and present at a minimum of 8 of the meetings.
+2. The residents will attend the monthly Pediatrics and Vision Therapy Department Journal Club and present at a minimum of 8 of the meetings.

 3. The residents will give at least 1 oral presentation (e.g., case presentation in a course or present at the annual Residency Forum) to optometry students or optometrists.